anggerl/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/03-Implement-FSLogix-Profile-Solution.md

 - Arguments: type the UNC Path of your fileshare, e. g. \\fslogixprofilefs.file.core.windows.net\fslogixfs
 - Click on **Review + create**

 Now FSLogix will be set up using the Azure File share for user profiles.
-You should now be able to test with both user accounts, if the profile is created correctly on your fileshare.
+You should now be able to test with both user accounts, if the profile is created correctly on your fileshare